aldaris/opensso/qatest/README.txt

 2.4 Set 5 variables in QATEST_HOME/build.properties file:
 2.4.1 OPENSSO_HOME - where OpenSSO product is installed
-2.4.2 QATEST_HOME – home directory for qatest code base
-2.4.3 EXECUTION_MODE - what tests we want to execute (server, server-smoke, clientsdk, the list can go on; these are group names used in Java implementation)
+2.4.2 QATEST_HOME â home directory for qatest code base 2.4.3 EXECUTION_MODE - what tests we want to execute (server, server-smoke, clientsdk, the list can go on; these are group names used in Java implementation)
-2.4.4 REPORT_DIR – In case the report need to be copied to a NFS location 2.4.5 TEST_MODULE - for testing an individual module, the test module name
+2.4.4 REPORT_DIR â In case the report need to be copied to a NFS location 2.4.5 TEST_MODULE - for testing an individual module, the test module name

 2.5 Open AMClient.properties file under QATEST_HOME/resources and set the